Averroes90/a-case-study/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 A massive cloud warehousing unicorn, Snowflake offers a wide variety of solutions to a plethora of different customers of all sizes and business fields.
+Specifically within the scope of AI and machine learning, Snowflake addresses specific challenges:

+- **Data Accessibility for AI/ML**: AI and ML models require vast, diverse, and well-organized datasets.
+Snowflake eliminates the common barriers in data accessibility and integration, crucial for effective AI and ML training and execution.
+- **Scalability for AI/ML Workloads**: AI and ML projects often demand scalable compute and storage resources due to their fluctuating nature.
+Snowflake's cloud-native architecture allows dynamic scaling, which is essential for handling varying AI and ML workloads.
+- **Real-time Data Processing**: AI and ML models, especially in predictive analytics, require real-time data processing capabilities.
+Snowflake facilitates this with its high-speed data processing features.

 ## Landscape